 In October 2020, the Court of Appeal of Rome sentenced the Ministry of the Interior to pay compensation for the damage suffered by an asylum seeker to whom the Questura of Rome had, several times, denied access for the formalization of the subsequent asylum application.
 The Court found that the applicant had tried at least 5 times to access the police station, twice sleeping on the street in front of the immigration office to be among the first, forced to live on the street, not being able to access the reception system, despite suffering from health pathologies.
 It granted compensation in his favour of 3,000 euros.

-In the first months of 2021, the Moi communicated the closure of the CUPA system which allowed, albeit with numerous critical issues, to fix appointments at the Questuras also for the registration of the asylum request.
-The closure was not accompanied by the implementation of a new booking systems with the result that some Questuras such as that of Bari Bologna and Cuneo, where the Cupa system was in use, have communicated that, temporarily, bookings will take place in person only on some days of the week, but others have not communicated any alternative way of communicating with the offices.
+In the first months of 2021, the Moi communicated the closure of the CUPA system which allowed, albeit with numerous critical issues, to fix appointments at the Questure also for the registration of the asylum request.
+The closure was not accompanied by the immediate implementation of a new booking systems with the result that some Questure such as that of Bari Bologna and Cuneo, where the Cupa system was in use, have communicated that, temporarily, bookings will take place in person only on some days of the week, but others have not communicated any alternative way of communicating with the offices.

 Residence and requirement of domicile